Maison entiÚre·HÎte particulier

 Blessed with an abundance of nature, there is much to see and do in Mission Beach.
 The closest mainland point to the Great Barrier Reef means that travel times are shorter and with only two reef boats, your experience of this amazing natural wonder is shared by only a select few.
 Just offshore are many deserted islands to sail or sea-kayak to and explore, most of which are protected National Parks.

-For the more adventurous, there is some of the best white water rafting in Australia nearby, as well the opportunity to parachute over and land on one of the most scenic coastlines in the world.
+For the more adventurous, there is some of the best white water rafting in Australia nearby, as well as the opportunity to parachute over and land on one of the most scenic coastlines in the world.
 The rainforests surrounding Mission Beach offer a wealth of sights and sounds to the walker with a diverse range of habitats and eco-systems to explore.

-Getting Around
+Getting Around:

-Other Things to Note
+Other Things to Note:

 Perfect holiday beach house for a couple, a couple of couples or family with children.
 It is fully air conditioned with separate controls in each bedroom and the living area.
-Quality new kitchen and laundry appliances including a dishwasher and clothes dryer and it should have everything you need.
+Quality kitchen and laundry appliances including a dishwasher and clothes dryer and it should have everything you need.

 Free fast WiFi.
 Bluetooth enabled sound bar so you can stream your music from your phone or tablet.
 Flat screen TV with blue ray player that also lets you connect your hard drive to play your own movies or the range of DVD's provided.
-Plus it is Netflix enabled as well.

 Most of all, relax and enjoy.
-You are in a tropical Paradise
+You are in a tropical Paradise!

-The Neighbourhood
+The Neighbourhood:

-Mission Beach is one of the only two places in Australia that offers both World Heritage listed rainforest and Great Barrier Reef in the one area.
-With little commercial development and just a small permanent population scattered over 23 km’s of rainforest-fringed beaches, Mission Beach is a paradise waiting to be discovered.
+Mission Beach is one of only two places in Australia that offers both World Heritage listed rainforest and Great Barrier Reef in the one area.
+With little commercial development and just a small permanent population scattered over 23 kmâs of rainforest-fringed beaches, Mission Beach is a paradise waiting to be discovered.

-A Brief History
+A Brief History:

-First settled in the late 19th Century by timber cutters, Mission Beach was home, for at least 5,000 years previously, to the Djiru Aboriginal tribe.
-“Bingil” Bay, the second most northern village of the five settlements known collectively as Mission Beach, is a phonetic spelling of the Aboriginal word meaning “shady and sheltered spot”.
+First settled in the late 19th Century by timber cutters, Mission Beach was home, for at least 5,000 years previously, to the Djiru Aboriginal tribe. âBingilâ Bay, the second most northern village of the five settlements known collectively as Mission Beach, is a phonetic spelling of the Aboriginal word meaning âshady and sheltered spotâ.

 After the timber cutters came the farmers, who introduced coffee, tea, bamboo, and mango plantations to the area.
 The remnants can still be seen today.
 The difficulty in shipping produce to markets, combined with a devastating cyclone in 1918, led to a general demise in farming until a road to the area was built in 1936.